Like the world’s biggest megastore, Amazon is home to some 52 million different books available at any given time.

 - A credit or debit card

 - A hand-phone in order to down the Amazon seller app

 It’s also a good idea to arm yourself with some handy tools – below are some of our favorites:

 - USB Barcode Scanner.
 A USB Barcode Scanner is essential for those who are planning to sell large volumes of books on Amazon.
-Available from around $20, This is a low cost item which you’ll really appreciate having if you’ve ever had to spent time manually entering a large number of UPC codes into the system.
+Available from around $20, This is a low-cost item that you’ll really appreciate having if you’ve ever had to spend time manually entering a large number of UPC codes into the system.

 - Keepa.
 The Keepa is a clever add on to the Chrome browse for comparing products and prices, which is a great way to help you pay attention to your competitors and price optimization.

 - Inventory Lab .
 Inventory Lab is a great tool for helping you to get yourself organized as a bookseller.
 The onsite Stratify solution allows you, first and foremost, to research products in order to sourcebooks to sell.
 Stratify also features handy inventory tools as well as expense tracking and profit analysis to make sure that you can gauge how much money you’re actually making from selling books.